Is there a secret to ageing well?

 - Hold water in the skin by external application of occlusive agents like water-insoluble lipids e.g. plant oils.

-For your PM skincare routine, we recommend our Dream Couple, vitamin C and hyaluronic acid night treatment.
-The set of the two serums offers a synergy by combining one humectant based serum – containing a high concentration of pure hyaluronic acid with a serum formulated with lipids, rich in plant oils, botanical extracts, vitamin C and E to condition the skin, improve uneven texture, smoothen rough-textured skin, and reduce the appearance of fine lines and wrinkles.
+For your PM skincare routine, we recommend our Dream Set, vitamin C and hyaluronic acid night treatment.
+The set of the two serums offers a synergy by combining one humectant based serum – containing a high concentration of four different types of hyaluronic acid with a serum formulated with lipids, rich in plant oils, botanical extracts, vitamin C and E to condition the skin, improve uneven texture, smoothen rough-textured skin, and reduce the appearance of fine lines and wrinkles.
+For eye area we recommend Dream Eye Serum with marine micro algae, vitamins C & E.

-For AM routine, we recommend the combination of Wonder Serum, rich in antioxidants like natural vitamin C & E, coenzyme Q10, to prevent skin inflammation and protect you from free radicals https://elanskincare.co.uk/collections/shop-natural-beauty/products/wonder-serum and Dream Hyaluronic Acid Serum https://elanskincare.co.uk/collections/shop-natural-beauty/products/pure-hyaluronic-acid-serum supporting water-holding capacity of the skin.
+For AM routine, we recommend the combination of Wonder Serum, rich in antioxidants like natural vitamin C & E, coenzyme Q10, to prevent skin inflammation and protect you from free radicals and Dream Hydrating Booster Serum supporting water-holding capacity of the skin.
 Followed by broad-spectrum sunscreen of your choice.

-For face cleansing, we offer emollient-rich cleanser, mild to the skin, and highly moisturising.
+For face cleansing, we offer emollient-rich cleanser, mild to the skin, and highly moisturising - Wonder Cleanser.
 It will remove dirt, makeup, and bacteria while simultaneously improving skin feel and barrier function.
-Please subscribe to our newsletter, to be the first to know when it's available.